munibinam/munibinam.github.io/_pages/about.md

 ## About My Research

-I am a PhD candidate in Agricultural Economics at the University of Kentucky, investigating one of the most pressing challenges of our time: **how extreme weather events transform our agricultural and water systems**.
-My work bridges climate science, economics, and policy to provide actionable insights for building resilience in our food and water security.

-Through rigorous econometric analysis, high-resolution climate data, and innovative spatial methods, I tackle the real-world implications of measurement choices in climate research.
-My goal is to reduce measurement error in climate extremes assessment and deliver better estimates that help producers, utilities, and policymakers prepare for an uncertain climate future.
+I am a PhD candidate in Agricultural Economics at the University of Kentucky, looking at the impact of extreme weather events on agricultural productivity and water resources.
+My work bridges climate science, economics, and policy to build resilience of agriculture and water sectors.
+My goal is to reduce measurement error in weather extremes assessment and improve their estimates to help producers, utilities, and policymakers prepare for an uncertain climate future.

 <div style="text-align: center; margin: 3em 0;">
   <img src="/images/IPCC_AR6.png" alt="Projected Changes in Climate Extremes (IPCC, 2021)" style="max-width: 100%; height: auto; border-radius: 10px; box-shadow: 0 8px 25px rgba(0,0,0,0.15);">